Inside a Chicken Coop: 8 Essential Features

 Raised Floor

-One of the best materials for a chicken coop floor is plywood.
-A plywood floor can be raised off the ground to help in keeping the floor and bedding dry.
-A floor with airflow underneath will shed moisture more quickly than a concrete slab or dirt floor.
 A raised plywood floor is also a very tight floor that prevents unwanted predators and rodents from entering.
 If your chicken coop is a storage shed with a plywood floor on runners, use a tight wire mesh instead of wood to close off the underside of the shed to intruders.
-The wire is better than wood since it allows air to flow under the shed while still closing it off to intruders.
-Raising the floor in a coop is an inexpensive way to promote the health and safety of the chickens in a wooden chicken coop.
+A solution like black vinyl-coated wire is better than wood since it allows air to flow under the shed while still closing it off to intruders.

 Tip: A plywood floor should be covered with epoxy or a similar material to make cleaning easier.